-How to Perform Thread the Needle
+How to do Thread the Needle Properly

 - Step 4.
 Twist your spine, whilst keeping your lower back and hips still as you reach your left arm further into the stretch.